GavinMendelGleason/many_worlds/README.md

 locality is fantastic when it can be made to work.
 Tricks like CRDTs and OT are super-cool.

-But we're also missing multiple worlds if we don't pull back the curtains a bit and expose some more of the guts.
-The beauty of gits model was in keeping all of our worlds so we can see the state transitions.
+But we're also missing multiple worlds of possibilities if we don't pull back the curtains a bit and expose some more of the guts.
+The beauty of git's model was in keeping all of our worlds visibile.
+We can travel to the worlds, we can see the state transitions.
 This model enabled a host of really amazing things only one of which is versioning.
 It's real power came in enabling collaboration by exposing the multiple worlds, their states and their transitions so that we could work with more directly with locality.